Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-identify and describe different research designs and different types of data: 1,2describe different philosophical approaches to research and knowledge: 1,2describe core ethical considerations when conducting research with human participants: 1,3explain recruitment and sampling considerations associated with different research designs: 1describe when and how to collect and analyse appropriate qualitative data to answer a given research question: 12,3calculate appropriate descriptive statistics and interpret results:
+identify and describe different research designs and different types of data: 1,2describe different philosophical approaches to research and knowledge: 1,2describe core ethical considerations when conducting research with human participants: 1,2explain recruitment and sampling considerations associated with different research designs: 1,2describe when and how to collect and analyse appropriate qualitative data to answer a given research question: 12calculate appropriate descriptive statistics and interpret results:

-10 hours lectures20 hours labs120 hours of other private study.
+10 hours lectures20 hours labs120 hours of guided independent study

 Description of Module Assessment

-Lab reportStudents will be required to submit a 1000 word lab report consisting of an abstract, introduction and method sections
+Partial lab reportStudents will be required to submit a 1000 word lab report consisting of an abstract, introduction, method and descriptive statistics sections